cp3402-students/cp3402-2021-site-cp3402-2021-team06/theme.md

 ## Menu Options

 ---

-There are 2 different locations menus can be used in this theme.
-One in the navigation bar and the other in the footer.
-In order to select which menu to use navigate into the *Menus* section under *Appearance* in the WordPress dashboard.
+There are 2 possible locations for the website's menu, the header and the footer.
+The theme currently only has the menu enabled in the header.
+Modifications to the locations and contents of the menu can be made by navigating into the *Menus* section under *Appearance* in the WordPress dashboard.

 ![Location of menu settings](/images/menuimage.PNG)

-- **Header bottom menu** is the menu used in the navbar.
+- **Header bottom menu** is the menu used in the header.
 - **Footer menu** is the menu used for the footer. *(Note there will always be a "go to top" part and social icons, unless changed in the plugins)*

 ## Social Icons